kathleenmagbual/BankMarketingClassificationML/README.md

 Repo for Data Science/Analytics Projects

-**Developed a machine learning classification algorithm to predict  if a client  will subscribe in a bank term deposit.**
+**Developed machine learning classification algorithms to predict  if a client  will subscribe in a bank term deposit.**
 - KNN
 - Decision Tree
 - Random Forest